INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 To use this configuration, you should save it with a name like "simple-input-format.blf.yaml" ('blf' stands for BlackLab Format) in either directory from which you will be using it, or alternatively one of `$BLACKLAB_CONFIG_DIR/formats/` (if this environment variable is set), `$HOME/.blacklab/formats/` or `/etc/blacklab/formats/`.

 Please note that when declaring annotations, the first annotation you declare will become the _main annotation_.
-The main annotion will:
+The main annotation will:

 - be searched when omitting annotation name in CQL (e.g. search for `"ship"` and it searches the main annotation).
 - be used to generate concordances (the KWIC view).
 - be returned as the value (text content) of the `<w>` tag (in the XML response).